kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.md

 ```
-* Retrieve information in runtime (evaluate): Enables you to find out something about a Player, such as the media that is loaded in the Player and flashVars that the player passes:
+* Retrieve information in runtime (evaluate): Enables you to obtain information about a Player, such as the media that is loaded in the Player and the flashVars that the Player passes.

 ```objective_c